 It’s easy to think that welcoming a new tenant is a simple case of handing the keys over and leaving them to it, especially if it’s your first time.

-In reality however, you have a substantial checklist of legal and functional obligations.
-Before we go into detail, here’s three compelling reasons why it’s worth putting in the effort in the first place:
+In reality, however, you have a substantial checklist of legal and functional obligations.
+Before we go into detail, here are three compelling reasons why it’s worth putting in the effort in the first place:

 Get the relationship off to a good start

-Building a strong relationship with a tenant from day one can make your life a lot easier in the long run.
-You’ll be better placed to work through any issues that may crop up in the future, which could help you keep them around for longer once their lease is up too – saving you the hassle of starting the process again.
+Building a solid relationship with a tenant from day one can make your life a lot easier in the long run.
+You’ll be better placed to work through any issues and they may stay in the property longer, saving you the hassle of starting the process again.

 Stay on the right side of the law

-There are lots of rules governing how landlords operate in the UK, many of which are in place to protect you as well as the tenant.
+There are many rules governing how landlords operate in the UK to protect you and the tenant.
 Making sure you’re on top of your legal responsibilities from the start will put you in a much stronger and safer position should anything bad happen during the tenancy.

 What to do before your tenant moves in

-With your tenancy agreement signed and a move-in date agreed, here are our top steps to complete prior to the event.
+With your tenancy agreement signed and a move-in date agreed upon, here are our top steps to complete before the event.

 One final lick of paint in the property

-Whilst it may look fine to the naked eye, make the effort to refresh any areas that need it.
-Scuffs, dents and other marks of “wear and tear” really add up over time and between tenancies is really your best chance to refresh the property with a lick of paint.
-Not only will it help you secure better tenants, but it will set expectations of the standard you expect them to keep in the property.
-Showing a tenant you care about their living conditions also starts the relationship on a positive note.
+Whilst it may look acceptable to the naked eye, make the effort to refresh any areas that need it.
+Scuffs, dents and other marks of “wear and tear” really add up over time and between tenancies is your best chance to refresh the property with a lick of paint.
+It will help you secure better tenants and set expectations of the standard you expect them to keep in the property.
+Showing a tenant that you care about their living conditions also starts the relationship positively.

 Carry out final health and safety checks

-You’ll need to check your yearly CP12 (comprehensive gas-related equipment check by a Gas Safe registered technician) is within date still, and ensure you hand a copy to your tenants.
+You’ll need to check your yearly CP12 (comprehensive gas-related equipment check by a Gas Safe registered technician) is still within date and ensure you hand a copy to your tenants.
 Any electrical equipment you’re providing will need a portable appliance test (PAT).
-You’ll also need to install a working fire alarm on each floor and within each main living area and not forgetting, a Carbon Monoxide detector.
+You’ll also need to install a working fire alarm on each floor and within each main living area, as well as a Carbon Monoxide detector.

-If these are all already installed, test they‘re working, ideally in front of your tenants, and if not, get them replaced ASAP.
+If these are all already installed, test whether they’re working, ideally in front of your tenants.
+If they aren’t working, replace them ASAP.